cwi-swat/php-analysis/README.md

 features from PHP files.

-To make our experiments easily reproducible, folder `lang/php/experiments` contains a subdirectory for each paper, with a file containing calls that build the figures and tables.
-For instance, module `lang::php::experiments::icse2012::ICSE2013` contains one function for each table and figure in the submitted paper.
+To make our experiments easily reproducible, folder `lang/php/experiments` contains a subdirectory for each set of experiments, categorized by the paper in which they were collected, with a file containing calls that build the figures and tables.
+For instance, module `lang::php::experiments::issta2013::ISSTA2013` contains one function for each table and figure in the submitted paper.
 Tracing through these functions shows the analysis steps taken to yield the results we reported.